This post may contain affiliate links. Please read our privacy policy for additional information.

 Ingredients

-- one 3-4 pound whole chicken
+- 4 pound whole chicken

 - 1 lemon